Anatolii Kutsevol

+Anatolii Anatoliivich Kutsevol (Анатолій Анатолійович Куцевол; born November 26, 1985) is a Ukrainian politician, civil servant and diplomat.
+He has served as Deputy Minister of Energy of Ukraine for European Integration since January 19, 2026.
+He previously served as Deputy Minister of Defence of Ukraine for European Integration from October 17, 2025 to January 19, 2026, as Ambassador Extraordinary and Plenipotentiary of Ukraine to the Republic of Latvia (2022–2025), and as Deputy State Secretary of the Cabinet of Ministers of Ukraine (2020–2023).

 Biography

-Anatolii Kutsevol was born in Kyiv.
-In 2007, Anatolii Kutsevol graduated from the Taras Shevchenko National University of Kyiv, where he received Master of Philology (Language Interpretation and Translation).
+Kutsevol was born in Kyiv.
+In 2007, Kutsevol graduated from the Taras Shevchenko National University of Kyiv, where he received Master of Philology (Language Interpretation and Translation).
 Later, in 2009, he received a Specialist degree in Finance.

-In 2013, Anatolii Kutsevol received a Master of Public Administration (MPA) at the National Academy for Public Administration under the President of Ukraine.
-In 2021, he received a PhD in public administration.
+In 2013, Kutsevol received a Master of Public Administration (MPA) at the National Academy for Public Administration under the President of Ukraine.
 He holds a Ph.D. in Public Administration (2021).
+He speaks Ukrainian, English, Italian and Russian.

 Career

-Anatolii Kutsevol started his career as a public servant in 2007 at the Department for International Technical Assistance and Cooperation with the International Financial Institutions at the Ministry of Economy of Ukraine. where he has been responsible for the US and Canadian development assistance projects as well as for Ukraine cooperation with the OECD.
+Kutsevol started his career as a public servant in 2007 at the Department for International Technical Assistance and Cooperation with the International Financial Institutions at the Ministry of Economy of Ukraine.
+There, he was responsible for the US and Canadian development assistance projects as well as for Ukraine's cooperation with the OECD.

-Mr. Kutsevol is a supporter of the European integration of Ukraine and for this reason in 2008-2011, he served in the Bureau of European Integration at the Secretariat of the Cabinet of Ministers of Ukraine.
-There he was responsible for cooperation with the EU on the economic issues and statistics, justice, freedom, and security reforms, technical assistance, the negotiation process with the European Commission on development, implementation of the Ukraine-EU Agenda and association agreement, general political issues of cooperation between Ukraine and the EU.
-While working at the Bureau in 2010 he participated in the Program of Retraining of Young Ukrainian Managers in the Offices of the Federal Chancellor and the Federal President of Germany.
+Kutsevol is a supporter of the European integration of Ukraine and for this reason in 2008–2011, he worked at the Directorate for European Integration of the Secretariat of the Cabinet of Ministers of Ukraine.
+There he was responsible for cooperation with the EU on economic issues and statistics, justice, freedom, and security reforms, technical assistance, the negotiation process with the European Commission on development, implementation of the Ukraine-EU Agenda and Association Agreement, general political issues of cooperation between Ukraine and the EU.
+While working at the Directorate in 2010, he participated in the Program of Retraining of Young Ukrainian Managers in the Offices of the Federal Chancellor and the Federal President of Germany.

-In 2011 Anatolii Kutsevol worked in the Office of the President of Ukraine. where his area of responsibility was focused on the foreign economic policy of Ukraine, customs legislation reform and Deep and Comprehensive Free Trade Area between Ukraine and the EU, Ukraine's cooperation with international financial organizations, in particular, the World Bank Group, EBRD, EIB, and development partners on technical assistance.
+In 2011–2014, Kutsevol served as Chief Consultant of the Division for Internal Market and Enterprise Finance, Directorate for Financial Policy and Economic Reform Implementation at the Administration of the President of Ukraine.
+His responsibilities focused on the foreign economic policy of Ukraine, customs legislation reform and the Deep and Comprehensive Free Trade Area between Ukraine and the EU, Ukraine's cooperation with international financial organizations, in particular, the World Bank Group, EBRD, EIB, and development partners on technical assistance.

-Right after the Revolution of Dignity in Ukraine Mr. Kutsevol became the deputy director of the Government Office for Coordination of the European Integration (2014-2016) where he was responsible for forming Ukraine's European integration policy, upholding the political dialogue with the EU, coordinating the EU-Ukraine association bodies.
+Right after the Revolution of Dignity in Ukraine, Kutsevol became the deputy director of the Government Office for Coordination of European and Euro-Atlantic Integration (2014–2016), where he was responsible for forming Ukraine's European integration policy, upholding the political dialogue with the EU, and coordinating the work of the EU-Ukraine association bodies.